kilton/darcyai-sdk/SETUP_RPI.md

 ## Install Google Coral software libraries

 You need the PyCoral and LibEdgeTPU software libraries installed on your Raspberry Pi.
-Follow the guide provided by Google and use the sections marked as "for Linux".
+Follow the guide provided by Google and use the sections marked as "on Linux".

 [https://coral.ai/docs/accelerator/get-started/#requirements](https://coral.ai/docs/accelerator/get-started/#requirements)